Universitat-Wien/LocFinder/README.md

+# Universität Wien LocFinder
+LocFinder is an adjusted version of uMap (see below) for the University of Vienna.

+This is a Fork of
 # uMap project

 uMap lets you create maps with OpenStreetMap layers in a minute and embed them in your site.